 Option two: head to Malibu Farm on the Malibu Pier, grab a table outside on the deck and order some snacks and a pitcher of frozé.
 It’s the absolute most fun you can have a tourist without being a total tourist.

-4. So you’ve sipped a nice little cocktail, and now you can make your way to The Getty Villa for a sunset museum stroll.
+So you’ve sipped a nice little cocktail, and now you can make your way to The Getty Villa for a sunset museum stroll.
 Here, you’ll visit the beautiful world of ancient Greece and Rome.
-It’s free to go, but you do have to book your time in advance so just make sure you plan ahead.
+It’s free to go.
+But you do have to book your time in advance so just make sure you plan ahead.

-5. Enjoy the PCH – also known as the Pacific Coast Highway – on your way back to LA.
-It’s beautiful when you can see the sun set or the moon reflect on the water as you drive home after a wonderful day along the coast.
-You’ll also be able to glimpse the Santa Monica Pier glowing in the night and the whole experience is transcendent and magical.
+Enjoy the PCH – also known as the Pacific Coast Highway – on your way back to LA.
+It’s beautiful when you can see the sun set or the moon reflect on the water when driving home after a wonderful day along the coast.
+You’ll also be able to glimpse the Santa Monica Pier.
+It’ll be glowing in the night and the whole experience is transcendent and magical.

-PS: If you did want to get dinner in Malibu, as obvious as it may sound I would still personally recommend Nobu.
+PS: If you did want to get dinner in Malibu for your perfect day in Malibu, as obvious as it may sound I would still personally recommend Nobu.
 Of course, make a reservation, but it is absolutely divine and the atmosphere is heavenly.
 A few other great options would be Geoffrey’s (gorgeous and slightly less touristy spot), Maestro’s (if we’re feeling particularly fancy), and Taverna Tony (casual with some damn good Greek food).